FAQ

 Before Purchasing:

-• Mindset: Appreciate the blend of performance and artistry.
+• Understand and embrace the blend of performance and artistry.

 After Installation: